EBZebra/docs/edge/source/api/printingzebra.md

 ## Overview
-The PrinterZebra API provides Zebra specific API access Zebra Bluetooth, WiFi Network printers and USB for Android.
-This API inherits all methods,properties,constants from the [Printer API](#api-printing)
+The PrinterZebra API provides Zebra-specific API access to Zebra's Bluetooth and Wi-Fi network printers, and to USB printing for Android.
+This API inherits all methods, properties and constants from the [Printer API](#api-printing).
 ## Enabling the API
 There are two methods of enabling the Zebra Printing API: